 In every court proceeding, patent litigation included, there will be a winner and a loser.
 Everyone wants to win, but half lose.
 Why?

-As naturalization fees increase, a local nonprofit provides relief for immigrants
+As naturalization fees increase, a local nonprofit provides financial relief for immigration

 Plus other news involving South Florida's Best Lawyers